From JPMA On assuming the office of Chairman

 Yasushi Okada, Chairman

-The spread of new coronavirus infection has revealed the fragility of Japan's vaccine development infrastructure.
-It is essential to strengthen Japan's drug discovery capabilities not only to respond to a possible future pandemic, but also to meet the unmet medical needs that still exist today by creating innovative new drugs to protect the lives and health of the Japanese people.
+The spread of novel coronavirus infection has revealed the fragility of Japan's vaccine development infrastructure.
+It is essential to strengthen Japan's drug discovery capabilities not only to respond to possible future pandemics, but also to meet the unmet medical needs that still exist today by creating innovative new drugs to protect the lives and health of the Japanese people.

-To this end, Japan needs to create a life science cluster where entrepreneurial minds can gather, venture companies can start up cutting-edge research, and various research institutes can gather, develop a Japanese big data infrastructure to promote digital transformation (DX), and evaluate the innovations generated appropriately.
+To this end, it is essential to create a life science cluster in Japan, where people with a strong entrepreneurial spirit gather, venture companies start up cutting-edge research, and various research institutions are concentrated; to develop a Japanese big data infrastructure to promote digital transformation (DX); and to evaluate innovations appropriately.
 It is important to build a pharmaceutical industry infrastructure, or healthcare ecosystem, in Japan that is centered on these three elements.

 We will do our utmost to ensure that the public understands that the pharmaceutical industry is an indispensable and important industry for creating innovative innovations, extending the healthy life expectancy of the Japanese people, and contributing to Japan's economic growth, and that it will receive tremendous support.
 We will also actively engage in discussions with the many stakeholders in the industry and work toward the formation of an internationally competitive life science cluster in Japan, the development of a big data infrastructure, and the establishment of a NHI drug price system that appropriately evaluates innovation.

-(From the May 20 press conference by the head of the Pharmaceutical Manufacturers Association of Japan)
+(From the May 20 press conference by the JPMA President)

 Japan Pharmaceutical Manufacturers Association (JPMA)